 Click here for an index to the deeds for 344 Commonwealth, and click here for further information on the land on the south side of Commonwealth between Hereford and Massachusetts Avenue.

 On November 15, 1883, Jacob Rogers sold George Wheatland the land where 342-344 Commonwealth were built.

-By the 1885-1886 winter season, it was the home of Dr. James Henry Payne and his wife, Harriet Maria (Whittier) Payne.
-He was a physician and also maintained his office at 344 Commonwealth.
+On April 15, 1885, was purchased from George Wheatland, Jr., by Dr. James Henry Payne.
+He and his wife, Harriet Maria (Whittier) Payne, made it their home.
+He was a physician and also maintained his office there.
 They previously had lived (and he had maintained his office) at 1472 Washington.
-James Payne is shown as the owner of 344 Commonwealth on the 1888 and 1898 Bromley maps, and was the assessed owner through 1907.

 Their son, James H. Payne, Jr., also a physician, lived and maintained his office at 344 Commonwealth until June of 1898, when he entered the Navy.
 He became a career officer in the Naval Medical Corps.